linh-ph/observability-fastapi/README.md

-# FastAPI with SigNoz observability integration
+# FastAPI with observability integration
 ## Prerequisite

 SigNoz should be installed in your local machine or any server.
 To install SigNoz follow the instructions at https://signoz.io/docs/deployment/docker/